osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 Extending it to support controlling two axis at the same time is left to the reader.

 ### Links
-A PID controller be used to apply forces to all 6 degrees of freedom simultaneously.
+All 6 degrees of freedom can be set to target velocities simultaneously by using a PID controller for each degree of freedom..
-The following example can apply a forces and torques to a link to achieve a target linear and angular velocity.
+The following example can apply a forces and torques to a link to set a target linear and angular velocity.

 <include from='/#include/' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/default/set_velocity/examples/pid_link.hh' />